Skip to content

 Ours 38.77 0.970 1.25 26.93 6.37

-Results on the AHP real-world dataset
+Results on AHP real-world dataset

 Ablation Study

-Comparison of Different Prompt Types (OccThuman2.0):
+Comparison of different prompt types (OccThuman2.0):

 Prompt Type LPIPS*↓ SSIM↑ PSNR↑ Joint Err.↓